 Renting accommodation in Helsinki

-Most leases will be for a year and tenants are expected to put down at least one month’s rent as a security deposit.
+Tenants are expected to put down between one to three months’ rent as a security deposit.
 The cost of any damages to the property will be deducted from this when the contract is terminated.
-Water is usually included in monthly rental costs, but tenants will usually be expected to pay for electricity, a phone line and internet.